Paradise (Morrison novel)

-Paradise is a 1997 novel by Toni Morrison, and her first since winning the Nobel Prize in Literature in 1993.
-Paradise completes a "trilogy" that begins with Beloved (1987) and includes Jazz (1992).
+Paradise is a 1997 novel by Toni Morrison.
+The novel, Morrison’s first publication following her 1993 win for the Nobel Prize in Literature, completes a "trilogy" with Morrison’s previous novels Beloved (1987) and Jazz (1992).

 Paradise was chosen as an Oprah's Book Club selection for January 1998 and ranked in the BlackBoard Bestsellers List the following August.
-Morrison wanted to call the novel War but was overridden by her editor.